 If you save more than a few videos a month and need to find them later — across YouTube and the short-video platforms — option 3 is the workflow that actually keeps up.

-Videos without captions. ~16% of YouTube uploads in major languages don't have any captions, native or auto-generated.
+Videos without captions.
+A meaningful slice of YouTube uploads — especially music videos, montages without speech, and recent uploads still queued for ASR — have no captions, native or auto-generated.
 With option 2, those videos aren't searchable.
 With option 3, SavedThat tries to fetch captions but if none exist the save still appears in your library — just isn't searchable until a caption track becomes available.

 Privacy with shared computers.
 Option 2 stores transcripts as plain files on your laptop — anyone with disk access can read them.
 Option 3 keeps transcripts behind your account in a cloud database; share links are explicit and revocable.